When you don’t have many outreach prospects on your lists, what do you do?

 Test out options on your content marketing campaign.

-One, in particular, is to go with broad topics, instead of just niche content ideas.
+One, in particular, is to go with broad topics instead of just niche blog post ideas.

 It’s easy to get frustrated with the low amount of topics you can brainstorm when you only focus on your niche.